swirlai/docker-compose/doc/service-setup.md

 ## Database

-The local docker-compose.yml file for Swirl Enterprise is configured to use a local instance of PostgreSQL.
+The local docker-compose.yml file for SWIRL Enterprise is configured to use a local instance of PostgreSQL.
 If preferred, you can modify the compose file to connect to an external database service.
-For production environments, Swirl recommends using a dedicated PostgreSQL database such as RDS or Azure Flexible Server.
+For production environments, SWIRL recommends using a dedicated PostgreSQL database such as RDS or Azure Flexible Server.

 ### PostgreSQL